traeger/google.maps.event.tap/README.md

-Google Maps API - Tap and Longpress
+LongTap and LongPress Events
 =====================
+Adds LongTap and LongPress Events for the Google Maps API.